cardano-scaling/hydra/docs/docs/configuration.md

 Hydra supports an offline mode, which allows for disabling the layer 1 interface (that is, the underlying Cardano blockchain which Hydra heads use to seed funds and ultimately funds are withdrawn to).
 Disabling layer 1 interactions allows use cases that would otherwise require running and configuring an entire layer 1 private devnet.
 For example, the offline mode can be used to quickly validate a series of transactions against a UTXO, without having to spin up an entire layer 1 Cardano node.

 In this offline mode, only the layer 2 ledger is run, along with the Hydra API and persistence, to support interacting with Hydra offline.
 Therefore, ledger genesis parameters that normally influence things like time-based transaction validation, may be set to defaults that aren't reflective of mainnet.
-To set this, set --ledger-protocol-parameters to a non-zero file, as described [here](https://hydra.family/head-protocol/unstable/docs/configuration/#ledger-parameters).
+To do this, set `--ledger-protocol-parameters` to a non-zero file, as described [here](https://hydra.family/head-protocol/unstable/docs/configuration/#ledger-parameters).
-Depending on your use case, you can [configure your node's event source and sinks](./how-to/event-sinks-and-sources.md) to better suite your needs.
+Depending on your use case, you can [configure your node's event source and sinks](./how-to/event-sinks-and-sources.md) to better suit your needs.

-To initialize the Layer 2 ledger's UTXO state, offline mode takes an obligatory --initial-utxo parameter, which points to a JSON encoded UTXO file.
-This UTXO is independent of Event Source loaded events, and the latter are validated against this UTXO.
+To initialize the layer 2 ledger's UTXO state, offline mode takes an obligatory `--initial-utxo` parameter, which points to a JSON-encoded UTXO file.
+This UTXO is independent of event source loaded events, and the latter are validated against this UTXO.
 The UTXO follows the following schema `{ txout : {address, value : {asset : quantity}, datum, datumhash, inlinedatum, referenceScript }`

 An example UTXO:
 ```json